-Nearly half of Uzbekistan’s population of 35.5 million is concentrated in Tashkent and the Fergana Valley, the two regions that consumer product manufacturers should consider as the most promising entry points to Uzbekistan’s markets.
+Nearly half of Uzbekistan’s population of 36.4 million is concentrated in Tashkent and the Fergana Valley, the two regions that consumer product manufacturers should consider as the most promising entry points to Uzbekistan’s markets.
 Residents of Tashkent have the greatest purchasing power in the country.
 Other large cities include Samarkand and Bukhara, which benefit from tourism.
 Uzbekistan is a double-landlocked country, so getting goods into the country can be complicated, especially amidst the ongoing Russia-Ukraine war and related logistical issues and Western sanctions on Russia, but once in, distribution is easier because of the dense population and relatively good transportation infrastructure.
-In February 2021, Uzbekistan, Pakistan and Afghanistan agreed the construction of a 573-km-long Mazar-e-Sharif-Kabul-Peshawar railway.
+Trans-Caspian International Transport Route linking China and the European Union through Central Asia, the Caucasus, Turkey, and Eastern Europe has increased in importance.
+In February 2021, Uzbekistan, Pakistan, and Afghanistan agreed the construction of a 573-km-long Mazar-e-Sharif-Kabul-Peshawar railway.
 However, the Taliban’s takeover of Afghanistan in August 2021 made the project’s future uncertain.
 The three countries are still holding talks on implementation options.
 Such a railway could grant Uzbekistan access to the Indian Ocean and facilitate trade with South Asia and the world.
-The construction of China-Kyrgyzstan-Uzbekistan railway, which has been discussed for 20 years, is finally set to start in fall 2022.
+The construction of China-Kyrgyzstan-Uzbekistan railway, which has been discussed for 20 years, is finally set to start in late 2023 or early 2024.
+A feasibility study for the project was completed in the first half of 2023.

 Using an Agent or Distributor